causeimyanni/wuc-new/README.md

 To increase the probability of success please follow these guidelines:

+<b>Author Biography Article</b>
+1. Create an author biography article.
+2. An appropriate example would be: https://github.com/sunnankar/wuc-new/blob/gh-pages/_posts/2015-4-5-trace-mayer-bitcoin-expert.md
+3. For the Author URL in the layout use a website of your choice

+<b>Writing Articles For WeUseCoins</b>
 1. Create an article in the _posts folder
 2. Use the Year-Month-Date in the file name.
 Ex.
 2015-1-23-bitcoin.md
-3. Fill out the Author and Author URL
+3. Fill out the Author and Author URL (use your WUC Author Biography article.
 3. Perform at least basic Search Engine Optimization (Free tools: https://juxseo.zoomshift.com/)
 4. Link to other relevant pages on weusecoins.com
 5. Optimize images (Ex. http://www.kraken.io)